Loading...

 Portion Control

-Incorporate non-starchy vegetables like spinach, bell peppers, and broccoli into your meal to slow down digestion and absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, bell peppers, or broccoli into your meal.
+These can help slow down the absorption of glucose.

 Include Healthy Fats

-Add a source of healthy fats, such as avocado or a handful of nuts, to help moderate blood sugar levels.
+Add a small amount of healthy fats such as avocado or a sprinkle of nuts/seeds to your meal to help stabilize blood sugar levels.

 healthspan-mbl